osintegrators/JavaScriptFrontToBack/README.md

 JavaScriptFrontToBack
 =====================

-This is a demo REPO that involves building a simple CRUD application with:
+This is a simple CRUD application with:

-MongoDB/Couchbase
+MongoDB
 Node.js
 Desktop UI with jQuery
 Mobile App with Titanium